sixohsix/xychan/README.md

 How do I run it? - the EASY way (cgi)
 -------------------------------------

- * Your web server needs Python 2.5
+ * Your web server needs Python 2.5 or higher
  * Your web server needs ImageMagick to support images on the board
  * Download the easily deployable zip file, above
  * Copy it to your webserver in an empty directory that supports CGI